FluidNumerics/SELF/docs/Tutorials/LinearEuler2D/PlaneWaveReflection.md

 ### Initial and Boundary Conditions
-The initial and boundary conditions are set using an exact solution.
+The initial and prescribed boundary conditions are set using an exact solution.
 The exact solution is found using the method of images where a no-normal-flow wall is placed at $x=1$ .
 We define the solution as the sum of an incident wave and a reflecting wave

 $$
 \vec{s} = \vec{s}_i + \vec{s}_r